JulianFrattini/uca/README.md

 ├── figures : directory for all figures
-│   ├── descriptive : directory containing figures from the data visualization scripts │   └── inferential : directory containing figures from the data analysis scripts ├── src : directory for all source code
+│   ├── descriptive : directory containing figures from the data visualization scripts │   └── inferential : directory containing figures from the data analysis scripts ├── graphs : directory for all supplementary graphs
+│   ├── dag-adoption.graphml : manually generated causal DAG for the analysis of the adoption effect │   └── rq-mapping.graphml : graph visualizing the three RQs in their context ├── src : directory for all source code
 │   ├── analysis : source code pertaining to the actual data analysis │   │   ├── inferences : directory containing all inferential Bayesian data analyses